 - The Department of Economics offers a PhD program designed to train economists for careers in teaching and research by providing strong backgrounds in economic theory, quantitative research methods, and applied fields.

 -The Department of Middle Eastern Studies offers an interdisciplinary Master of Arts program designed for students who wish to acquire a broad background in Middle Eastern history, cultures and politics.

 - The Department of Political Science offers both an MA and a PhD program with specializations in American Politics, Comparative Politics, International Politics, and Political Theory.

--The Department of Psychology offers full-time, research-oriented MA and PhD programs with specializations in Behavioral Neuroscience, Cognitive Neuroscience, Developmental Psychology, Quantitative Psychology, and Social Psychology.
+-The Department of Psychology offers a full-time, research-oriented PhD program with specializations in Behavioral Neuroscience, Cognitive Neuroscience, Developmental and Child Psychology, Psychometrics and Quantitative Psychology, and Social Psychology.

 - The Department of Sociology offers both an MA and a PhD program.
 The department's MA program prepares students for careers in the areas of social research, applied sociological analysis, and basic college-level teaching, while also providing the foundation for advanced graduate-level study toward the PhD.
 The department's PhD program is organized around the theme Social Economy and Social Justice: Gender, Race, and Class in a Global Context, and prepares students for careers as university and college faculty members and as researchers and decision makers in business, the public sector, and non-profit organizations.

 - The Department of Biology offers a PhD program with specializations in cell and molecular biology, genetics, neuroscience, bioinformatics, and immunobiology.
 The department hosts state-of-the-art research laboratories and core-research support facilities.